nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Clears all entries in PennyWise.

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
 Danger zone!
-This command is irreversible- it is not possible to retrieve entries that are cleared.
+This command is irreversible, it is not possible to retrieve entries that are cleared.
 </div>

 ### Exiting the program